AWAH-SIP/AWAH-SIP_Documentation/docs/source/AWAH-SIP_Codec.rst

 ==============

 The AWAH_SIP_Codec is a command line application that can be run as a daemon.
-This appication can be conntolled over a websocket.
+The configuration is stored in a separate config file, this file is not editable.
+To configure the codec you need the AWAH-SIP_GUI.

 Installation Linux
 ------------------